 Some Other Things to Think About

 Each state has a unique mix of taxes that affect both residents and non-residents.
-This makes creating a comprehensive ranking of overall tax burdens a difficult undertaking and one that can be looked at in several ways.
+This makes creating a comprehensive ranking of overall tax burdens an even more difficult undertaking and one that can be looked at in several ways.
 The U.S. Census Bureau’s quarterly data report helps provide insight on total tax revenue which takes into account taxes paid by residents and non-residents.